-Article 4.3 - explanatory feedback session and perusal
+Article 4.3 - debriefing session and perusal

-- 1. As soon as possible but no later than 20 working days after the written test, and 15 working days in the case of a B1 course due to the binding study advice, the examiner will give explanatory feedback.
-The examiner will provide information about the content of the written test and the correct answers/answer models in an explanatory feedback session or via another approved medium (such as through Canvas).
-This offers students the opportunity to review the questions and assignments of the exam concerned, along with the answer models and criteria for assessment.
-The examiner sets the date, time and procedure of the explanatory feedback session.
-The explanatory feedback session must be realistically managed, and the use of appropriate media (such as Canvas) is allowed.
-In view of a good preparation of the explanatory feedback session, as possible after a written test and no later than five working days after the test took place.
-Although with exception upon the examiner's request, the Examination Board may grant the examiner an exemption from posting the exam question on Canvas in the event of important reasons. - 2.
-As soon as possible or at the same explanatory feedback session but no later than 20 working days after the explanatory feedback session (15 working days in case of a B1 course due to the binding study advice), students will have the opportunity to peruse their own assessed exam.
+- 1. As soon as possible but no later than 20 working days after the written test, and 15 working days in the case of a B1 course due to the binding study advice, feedback on submitted work will become available to students, either through a debriefing session or perusal via an approved medium (such as through ANS or Canvas).
+This offers students the opportunity to review the questions and assignments of the exam, the composition and calculation of the awarded (partial) grade, and the criteria for assessment.
+The examiner sets the date, time and procedure of the debriefing session or perusal.
+The session must be realistically managed, and the use of appropriate media (such as Canvas) is allowed.
+In view of a good preparation of the debriefing session, the exam questions and answers model(s) must be posted on Canvas as soon as possible after a written test and no later than five working days after the test took place.
+Upon the examiner's request, the Examination Board may grant the examiner an exemption from posting the exam questions and/or model answers on Canvas in the event of important reasons. - 2.
+As soon as possible or at the same debriefing session but no later than 20 working days after the debriefing session (15 working days in case of a B1 course due to the binding study advice), students will have the opportunity to peruse their own assessed exam.
 The perusal takes place in principle on the basis of a (digital) copy only.
 A paper copy may be charged at cost price.
-The examiner may determine that the perusal is only for students who registered for it and/or who have attended the explanatory feedback session.
+The examiner may determine that the perusal is only for students who registered for it and/or who have attended the debriefing session (applicable to non-digital perusals).
 The examiner sets the date, time, location and procedure of the perusal.
-In case of a 100% multiple-choice-test and the questions, answer key and multiple-choice-answer forms are available to the student, the examiner is exempted from organizing the perusal. - 3.
-In the event that a student can demonstrate that the student was prevented from being present at the assigned location and time for the explanatory feedback session or the perusal due to force majeure, at the request of the student an alternative opportunity will be offered, if possible within the term mentioned in paragraph 2.
+In case of a digital perusal, the duration of the perusal opportunity spans a workday (eight hours).
+In case of a 100% multiple-choice-test and the questions, answer key and multiple-choice-answer forms are available to the student, the examiner is exempted from organizing the perusal. - In the event that a student can demonstrate that the student was prevented from being present at the assigned location and time for the debriefing session or the perusal due to force majeure, at the request of the student an alternative opportunity will be offered, if possible within the term mentioned in paragraph 2.